 Many of the regulars from those days were professionals who worked downtown and stopped in for a drink or two to unwind and socialize.
 It was known as a hangout for attorneys and it always seemed to be a well mannered, intellectual group.
 That’s where I met John Morgan, but he has nothing to do with this story.
 I seldom go downtown anymore, but if I do, I try to stop by, since I’ve known Dan a long time and he always has a few good jokes to tell, plus he’s an all-around great guy.

-One time, I dropped by for happy hour.
+One day, I dropped by for happy hour.
 I had to go into the city for some reason and, I figured, why not go see Dan.
 I took a seat at the bar, near the front door, and we exchanged some friendly banter.
 The place was quite busy, so we didn’t have much time to talk.
-Moments after I arrived, some guy was standing to my immediate left.
+Moments after I arrived, some guy appeared on my immediate left.
 Talk about rough around the edges, he didn’t quite fit in with the rest of that crowd.
 He ordered a draft beer and said to me, “Yup, I was at Whiskey River at 7 o’clock this morning.”

 Whiskey River is a liquor store on S. Orange Blossom trail.
 It’s certainly not in one of the nicest parts of the city.
 There are a few scattered around and they have a reputation for catering to hardcore drinkers - the labor pool and unemployment collecting types who live off their pay buying cheap booze and cigarettes.
-Such was this particular fellow.
+That was a perfect description of this particular fellow.
 I have no idea why he chose me out of the crowd to enlighten, but there we were…

 “Whiskey River?
 At 7 AM?
 So, tell me, what did you have for breakfast?”
 I asked.